 MIAD provides reasonable and appropriate accommodations for students with documented disabilities.
 Accommodations are determined on an individual basis through Academic Resources.
-For more information regarding polices and procedures, download MIAD’s Accessibility Services 2020 (PDF format, can be read by Adobe Acrobat Reader, a free program).
+For more information regarding polices and procedures, download the MIAD Disability Services document (PDF format, can be read by Adobe Acrobat Reader, a free program).

 Students with a disability, whether physical, learning, sensory, or psychological, are encouraged to contact the MIAD’s Student Accessibility Coordinator, Becky Skupien.
 Becky’s office is located near the Learning Resource Center in Room RL-95.
 Students must meet with the Accessibility Coordinator before they can obtain accommodations for their disability.

 Students are encouraged to notify the Student Accessibility Coordinator in a timely manner so that appropriate accommodations can be provided.
 MIAD considers June 1 as a reasonable date for receipt of documentation of a disability for fall semester enrollees and November 1 for spring semester enrollees.

 On campus resources

 - Provides information, assistance, consultation, resources, and help with transition and benefits

 - Resource for questions regarding access and disability, offers over 20 programs and services for people with disabilities of all kinds